Please Wait a Moment

 What’s the problem?
 If you were a community leader like a mayor, what’s a problem in your locality you would want to solve?
 If could be something big that affects the whole community or something small that affects only a few people.
 If you are having trouble thinking of something, ask an adult (teacher, parent, guardian, relative, friend) for ideas.

-Listen to a community member: Tell someone (teacher, parent, relative, classmate, friend, etc.) about the problem and ask what they think should be done to solve it.
-Write down their answer in your own words.
-Feel free to ask more than one person to gather more answers.
+What’s a solution?
+Ask a community member (teacher, parent, relative, classmate, friend, etc.) about the problem and find out what they think should be done to solve it.
+Feel free to ask more than one person to gather more answers..

-Decide: Does the proposed solution sounds like it would work?
+Choose your solution.
+Does the community member’s solution sound like it would work?
 Or do you think there is a better way to solve the problem?
 It’s up to you!

 Put it all together: Write a brief (300-500 words) essay in which you: